-Crockpot Birria is the easiest and most flavorful method for making this super popular Mexican beef stew!
-Serve as a stew with its flavorful juices, or shred the meat for use in burritos, enchiladas, or birria tacos!
+Crockpot Birria de Res is the easiest and most flavorful method for making this super popular Mexican beef stew!
+Serve as a stew with its flavorful smoky juices - or shred the meat for use in burritos, enchiladas, or birria tacos!
 Tip: use the sauce for making dipping tacos!
 Oh my.
 Super good!

 "Okay, I love birria de res but I don't always have time to make it the traditional way.
 This is my crock pot version - made simple and easy enough for every day.
 Eat it as a stew or shredded as a taco." -Kori